pagkly/Zed/Investopedia4/Metrics—What They Are, How They're Used.md

 _Portfolio Management_

-Portfolio managers use metrics to identify investing allocations in a portfolio.
+[[Portfolio]] managers use metrics to identify investing allocations in a portfolio.
 All types of metrics are also used for analyzing and investing in securities that fit a specific portfolio strategy.
 For example, [[environmental, social and governance (ESG)]](https://www.investopedia.com/terms/e/environmental-social-and-governance-esg-criteria.asp) criteria are a set of standards for a company's operations that socially conscious investors use to screen potential investments.

 _Project Management Metrics_

-In project management, metrics are essential in measuring project progression, output targets, and overall project success.
-Some of the areas where metric analysis is often needed include resources, cost, time, scope, quality, safety, and actions.
+In [[Project Management|project management]], metrics are essential in measuring project progression, output targets, and overall project success.
+Some of the areas where metric analysis is often needed include resources, cost, time, [[Scope|scope]], quality, safety, and actions.
 Project managers have the responsibility to choose metrics that provide the best analysis and directional insight for a project.
 Metrics are followed in order to measure the overall progression, production, and performance.

 ### Key Takeaways